tox-dev/tox/docs/how-to/usage.rst

          deps = pytest
          commands = pytest

-         [testenv:3.6]
-         virtualenv_spec = virtualenv<20.22.0

-The ``3.6`` environment uses an older virtualenv that still supports Python 3.6, while other environments use the default (imported) virtualenv.
+The ``3.6`` environment automatically uses an older virtualenv that still supports Python 3.6, while the others use the default (imported) virtualenv.
 The first run bootstraps the pinned version; subsequent runs reuse the cached bootstrap.
+Set :ref:`virtualenv_spec` on an environment to override the version tox picks.

 .. _howto_generate_matrix: